-A. Chair Discretion.
-This section (VI.
+- A. Chair Discretion.
+This Section (VI.
 Order of Business) represents guidelines and best practices for conducting all Board meetings.
-The Chair may amend the order of business as may be necessary to conduct the meeting.
+The Chair may amend the order of business as may be necessary to conduct the meeting. - B. Public CommentParticipation: Public participation will be allowed consistent with Section III (Types of Board Meetings), above.

-B. Public Comment: